BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <blockquote>
-A Princeton Professor of Byzantine History once said that he would only attend one of von Neumann’s famous parties if von Neumann promised not to bring up the subject of Byzantine history, because many thought the professor to be the world’s foremost expert on the subject, and he did not want anyone to know that that title might actually belong to von Neumann.<sup>47</sup>
+A Princeton Professor of Byzantine History once said that he would only attend one of von Neumann's famous parties if von Neumann promised not to bring up the subject of Byzantine history, because many thought the professor to be the world's foremost expert on the subject, and he did not want anyone to know that that title might actually belong to von Neumann.<sup>47</sup>
 </blockquote>

 <blockquote>